The iCandy pushchair brand was launched in 2005 and is part of a British family business that dates back to the early 1930s.

 Range of scores

-There are six pushchair models in the iCandy range – Apple, Lime, Strawberry, Peach, Orange and Raspberry.
+There are currently four pushchair models in the iCandy range – Lime, Peach, Orange and Raspberry.

 iCandy pushchairs can be used as a travel system by attaching a range of baby car seats, including the Maxi-Cosi Cabriofix or the Maxi-Cosi Pebble car seat, available separately.
 Find out how these performed in our .

-The Lime is the latest model from iCandy, while the Peach is one of the most popular models.
+The Orange 2021 is the latest model from iCandy - this is a convertible single to double pushchair and an update of a model previously launched in 2017.
+The Peach is one of the most popular models.
 It's on its fifth version and is available as a single or double pushchair, as well as an all-terrain version.
-The Apple can be converted into a double buggy if you buy a Pear adaptor kit (so it becomes the Apple 2 Pear) to hold a second seat and the iCandy Orange is another convertible single to double.
+Models that have been discontinued include the Apple 2 Pear and the Strawberry.

 The iCandy Lime was released in 2019 and is a stroller that's travel system-compatible.
 It's a hybrid of the iCandy Orange and Raspberry, but with an all-new innovative fold system that's claimed to be quick, easy and compact.